-The selected interventions will be based on an integrated farming approach (IFA) as shown in Fig. 23.
+The selected interventions will be based on an integrated farming approach (IFA) as shown in Fig. 23Fig.
+23Fig.
+23

-The IFA is developed along four stages: (i) Selection of a combination of crops and livestock that can managed profitably by the communal and smallholder farmers. (ii) Crops are selected on the basics of compatibility importance. attractiveness, and Importance - by growing the combination crop farmers should contribute to their own food security, with excess for sale or processing to enhance income generation and therefore achieve sustainable livelihoods, (iv) Compatibility - any by-products from the selected crops or animals will constitute inputs for one or more activities, (v) Attractiveness - local and or international financial investors are willing to inject finances into the growing of such crops by the communal and smallholder farmers.
+The IFA is developed along four stages: (i) Selection of a combination of crops and livestock that can be managed profitably by the communal and smallholder farmers, (ii) Crops are selected on the basics of importance, compatibility attractiveness, and (iii) Importance - by growing the combination crop the

+Fig. 2423 Project construction design components for all Wards farmers should contribute to their own food security, with excess for sale or processing to enhance income generation and therefore achieve sustainable livelihoods, (iv) Compatibility - any byproducts from the selected crops or animals will constitute inputs for one or more activities, (v) Attractiveness - local and or international financial investors are willing to inject finances into the growing of such crops by the communal and smallholder farmers.